Far Eastern Fells: Access for walkers

 Patterdale and Glenridding provide a base to the north west, walks via Boredale Hause being possible along the ridges all the way to High Street.
 From Ambleside to the southwest the lower hills around Troutbeck are within easy reach.
 Martindale can be reached either by the Ullswater steamer or a long drive around the lake, Place Fell and Hallin Fell being particular favourites from this direction.

 To the east of the group there are fewer facilities, particularly since the flooding of Mardale, although a car park lies at the head of the lake.
-Mardale Head is also the northern terminus of two walkers’ passes, Nan Bield to Kentmere and Gatesgarth to Longsleddale.
+Mardale Head is also the northern terminus of two walkers’ passes, Nan Bield to Kentmere and Gatescarth to Longsleddale.
 Both of these valleys also allow car access part way along, although in the summer months an extended bus service is provided for walkers.
 Expeditions into the group via the extreme eastern valleys result in long walks over unfrequented moorland.